Skip to main content Skip to navigation

 Assessment component

-This coursework will be a live brief response to imagining a desirable and sustainable future city.
+Students will be imagining a desirable and sustainable future city.
 The work will contain research, analysis, design problem statement, design process and prototyping as well as a full design pitch with a maquette and artefacts to complement the proposal.

 Reassessment component is the same